Get from Point A to Point B with the least amount of hassle

 Renting a car

 This we only recommend for the brave of heart.
 Cairo traffic is synonymous with a chaotic cacophony of car horns, lanes as ‘suggestions’, and a cheerful ‘oops, almost killed you/me/that pedestrian/passing goat” attitude while driving.
-We’ve heard it referred to as real-life bumper cars (here in Cairo, no one gets too upset about an accidental car knick or dent here or there -- we understand that sh*t happens *insert shrug emoji*).
+We’ve heard it referred to as real-life bumper cars (here in Cairo, no one gets too upset about an accidental car nick or dent here or there -- we understand that sh*t happens *insert shrug emoji*).

 Pros: if you have nerves of steel, driving in Cairo can almost be fun because the only real road rule is to not kill yourself or someone else.
 They’ve also implemented a few traffic lights here and there!
 Woohoo, developed country, here we come.
 It’s also really handy if you’re planning on driving to Alexandria or the beach.